RnoB/3DVisualSwarm/README.md

 # Back in business!!

 There are still no good solutions to compute multiple spherical point of view with complex objects.
-So back to blender!
+So I am throwing a general simulator with different methods to compute the visual field.
+This repository is experimental and is not ready for production, so you should better contact me before attempting to use it.

 # 3DVisualSwarm
 An accurate 3D visual field projection extraction using Blender Cycles to make collective behavior simulation.
 The cycles renderer offers panoramic equirectangular projection.
 This provides a direct way to compute the projection of the visual field in every direction.